What are IoT devices?

 IoT involves extending internet connectivity beyond standard devices, such as desktops, laptops, smartphones and tablets, to any range of traditionally "dumb" or non-internet-enabled physical devices and everyday objects.
 Embedded with technology, these devices can communicate and interact over the internet.
 They can also be remotely monitored and controlled.

 Connected devices are part of an ecosystem in which every device talks to other related devices in an environment to automate home and industry tasks.
 They can communicate usable sensor data to users, businesses and other intended parties.
 The devices can be categorized into three main groups: consumer, enterprise and industrial.

-In a smart home, for example, a user arrives home when their car communicates with the garage to open the door.
-Once inside, the thermostat is already adjusted to their preferred temperature, and the lighting is set to a lower intensity and color, as their pacemaker data indicates it has been a stressful day.
+In a smart home, for example, devices are designed to sense and respond to a person's presence.
+When a person arrives home, their car communicates with the garage to open the door.
+Once inside, the thermostat is already adjusted to their preferred temperature, and the lighting is set to a lower intensity and color, as their smart watch data indicates it has been a stressful day.
+Other smart home devices include sprinklers that adjust the amount of water given to the lawn based on the weather forecast and robotic vacuum cleaners that learn which areas of the home must be cleaned most often.

-In the enterprise, smart sensors located in a conference room can help an employee locate and schedule an available room for a meeting, ensuring the proper room type, size and features are available.
-When meeting attendees enter the room, the temperature will adjust according to the occupancy, the lights will dim as the appropriate PowerPoint loads on the screen and the speaker begins his presentation.
+In the enterprise, smart devices can help with meetings.
+Smart sensors located in a conference room can help an employee locate and schedule an available room for a meeting, ensuring the proper room type, size and features are available.
+When meeting attendees enter the room, the temperature will adjust according to the occupancy, the lights will dim as the appropriate PowerPoint loads on the screen and the speaker begins his or her presentation.